And The Best RV For Full-Time Living IS…

 Couples/More Than Two

 Almost any setup can work for two people.
 But if you want 'separate' living areas, you could consider towing a light travel trailer with a van conversion.
 (Example: Pull a trailer with a Nissan NV converted to a camper.)

 This is also tricky as you must watch weight ratings so you aren't overweight towing or overweight with what you can tow due to the added weight of the van conversion.

 Then you have the van as a separate living quarter.

-That said, I do know of families that live ONLY in a van.
+That said, I do know of families that RV full-time that live ONLY in a van.
 Don't ask me how they do it!!!!

 Other Things For You To Consider

-Your black and freshwater tank capacity(ies) will also be very important for you to consider if you plan on dry camping.
+Your RV holding tank size (black, gray, and freshwater tanks) will also be very important to consider if you plan to dry camp.
 The more people in the unit, the bigger your camper tanks need to be.
 This makes your ability to park longer without moving possible.

 What size refrigerator does it have?
+Is it a residential fridge?
+How is it powered?
 Can you fit enough food to feed everyone without hitting the store every two or three days?